microsoft/dotnet/README.md

 Each one of these projects maps to one or more [.NET NuGet packages](http://blogs.msdn.com/b/dotnet/p/nugetpackages.aspx) that are published on [NuGet.org](http://nuget.org/).

-They are also many great open source .NET community projects, such as:
+There are also many great open source .NET community projects, such as:

 * [Mono Project](https://github.com/mono/)
 * [JSON.NET](http://json.net/)